-Stand as a candidate in the university elections!
+Stand as a candidate in the University elections this week

 What do the participation bodies do?

-The University Council, Faculty Councils and Department Councils critically monitor the management of our university, give advice, both on request and on their own initiative, and play a part in decision-making on important issues.
-The University Council does this at the level of the Executive Board, the Faculty Councils operate at faculty level and the Department Councils work at the level of the central services.
+The University Council, faculty councils and employee councils monitor how our university is run, give solicited and unsolicited advice and help decide on important issues.
+The University Council does this at the Executive Board level, the faculty councils do this at the faculty level and the employee councils do this at the level of the central departments.
 Read more about their work and how to contact them in the organisational guide.